Healthy White Chocolate Macadamia Shortbread Cookies

 These Healthy White Chocolate Macadamia Cookies are chewy, buttery and sweet just like regular shortbread cookies, except these have wholesome ingredients and nutritional benefits.

-I honestly like these so much better.
-They’re adorable!
-Most importantly, my sister loved the cookies in both forms.
 Also important, she didn’t notice the three missing cookies that I ate before she arrived